Search

 Alien Employment Permit (AEP)

-The AEP is a prerequisite for foreign nationals seeking employment in the Philippines.
-It is issued by the Department of Labor and Employment (DOLE) and serves as a clearance to engage in gainful employment in the country.
-The AEP is typically obtained by the employer on behalf of the foreign employee.
+The Alien Employment Permit (AEP) is required for foreign nationals working in the Philippines.
+It is issued by the Department of Labor and Employment (DOLE) and serves as official clearance for gainful employment.
+This permit is usually secured by the employer or EOR Philippines provider on behalf of the foreign worker.

 Understanding Recruitment In The Philippines

 Recruitment in the Philippines requires insight into its unique cultural, legal, and economic landscape.
 With a workforce known for its resilience, adaptability and proficiency in English.
 The Philippines offers a rich pool of talent across various industries.
 Recruitment practices often emphasise personal connections and referrals, reflecting the importance of relationships in Filipino culture.
-Moreover, compliance with labour laws and regulations, such as the Labor Code and regulations set by the Department of Labor and Employment (DOLE), is paramount in recruitment processes.
+Moreover, compliance with labour laws and regulations, such as the Labor Code and regulations set by the Department of Labor and Employment (DOLE), is paramount in recruitment processes especially when using employer of record services.

 checkbox-icon-white